 3. Henry Winkler is an advocate for dyslexia awareness.

 Winkler struggled throughout high school due to undiagnosed dyslexia.
-“I didn't read a book until I was 31 years old when I was diagnosed with dyslexia,” he told The Guardian in 2014.
+“I didn't read a book until I was 31 years old when I was diagnosed with dyslexia,” he told in 2014.
 He has co-written several chapter books for kids featuring Hank Zipper, a character who has dyslexia.
 In 2015, a Hank Zipper book is printed in Dyslexie, a special font designed to be easier for kids with dyslexia to read.

 4. Henry Winkler didn't get to ride Fonzie's motorcycle.

 On one of his first days on the set of Happy Days, producers told Winkler that he just had to ride the Fonz’s motorcycle a few feet.
 Because of his dyslexia, he couldn’t figure out the vehicle’s controls, he told an interviewer with the Archive of American Television.
 “I gunned it and rammed into the sound truck, nearly killed the director of photography, put the bike down, and slid under the truck,” he recalled.
 For the next 10 years, whenever he appeared on the motorcycle, the bike was actually sitting on top of a wheeled platform.

 In addition to his roles on Barry, Arrested Development, Royal Pains, Parks and Recreation, and more, Winkler has popped up in a few unexpected places in recent years.
 He appeared for a brief second in the music video for MGMT’s “Your Life Is a Lie” in 2013.
 He later showed up at a Los Angeles music festival to play the cowbell with the band, too.

 6. Henry Winkler won his first Emmy at the age of 72.